 Of course Birmingham has more than just a weekend’s worth of activities.
 Check out this list for multiple opportunities: 100 Things To Do With Kids In Birmingham

 Pro-Tip: Don’t forget your opportunity for reciprocity with the Birmingham Zoo, Botanical Garden and McWane Science Center if you hold annual memberships to zoos or museums elsewhere in the country!

 The Frugal Traveler: Are you a teacher?
 Or does your employment classify you as a part of the Retirement Systems of Alabama?
 Look HERE for some great discounts!

 Adults Only: Did you escape sans kids?
-Create your own brew tour with this guide: Guide to Birmingham’s Craft Beers
+Create your own brew tour with this guide to Birmingham’s craft beers.